blancks/php-jsonpatch-benchmarks/README.md

 | <div align="right">![gamringer/php-json-patch](https://github.com/blancks/php-jsonpatch-benchmarks/workflows/gamringer/php-json-patch/badge.svg)</div>       | v1.0       |
 | <div align="right">![swaggest/json-diff](https://github.com/blancks/php-jsonpatch-benchmarks/workflows/swaggest/json-diff/badge.svg)</div>                   | v3.11.0    |

-> mikemccabe and xp-forge libraries implicitly converts objects into arrays and while this make the compliace test fail it is still fine if you only have to consume the document in PHP.
-The other ones that failed the compliance test are not reliable for a real-world use
+> mikemccabe and xp-forge libraries implicitly converts objects into arrays and while this make the compliace test fail it is still fine if you only have to consume the document in PHP

 > Libraries that fails this test will be benchmarked as well if no error occurs